New Political Map Of India

 The map of the Jammu and Kashmir Union Territory consists of 22 districts Kathua, Jammu, Samba, Udhampur, Doda, Kishtwar, Rajouri, Reasi, Ramban, Poonch, Kulgam, Shopian, Srinagar, Anantnag, Budgam, Pulwama, Ganderbal, Bandipora, Baramulla, Kupwara, Muzaffarabad and Mirpur.

 In 1947, there were 14 districts in the state of Jammu and Kashmir.
 These included Kathua, Jammu, Udhampur, Reasi, Anantnag, Baramulla, Poonch, Mirpur, Muzaffarabad, Leh and Ladakh, Gilgit, Gilgit Vajrat, Chilhas, and tribal areas.

-The Union Territory of Ladakh will comprise of Kargil District which is carved from Leh and Ladakh district and Leh which comprise of Gilgit, Gilgit Wazarat, Chilhas, Tribal Territory, and the remaining areas of Leh & Ladakh after carving Kargil.
+The Union Territory of Ladakh will comprise of Kargil District which is carved from Leh and Ladakh district and Leh which comprise Gilgit, Gilgit Wazarat, Chilhas, Tribal Territory, and the remaining areas of Leh & Ladakh after carving Kargil.

 On the recommendation of Parliament, President Ram Nath Kovind effectively abolished Article 370 in the Indian Constitution in August.
-Jammu and Kashmir ceased to exist as a state on 31 October and was officially divided into two union territories, Jammu and Kashmir and Ladakh.
+Jammu and Kashmir ceased to exist as a state on 31 October and were officially divided into two union territories, Jammu and Kashmir and Ladakh.